timescale/docs.timescale.com-content/api.md

 |`job_id`| (INTEGER)  TimescaleDB background job id created to implement this policy|

+#### Errors

+An error will be given if:

+- The `start_offset` or `end_offset` specify a range less than two buckets in size.
+- The type of `start_offset` or `end_offset` is not compatible with the time type of the continuous aggregate.

 #### Sample Usage [](add_continuous_aggregate_policy-examples)

-Add a policy that refreshes the last month once an hour, excluding the latest hour from the aggregate (for performance reasons, it is recommended to exclude buckets that still see lots of writes):
+Add a policy that refreshes the last month once an hour, excluding the latest hour from the aggregate:

 ```sql
 SELECT add_continuous_aggregate_policy('conditions_summary',
 	start_offset => INTERVAL '1 month',
 	end_offset => INTERVAL '1 hour',
 	schedule_interval => INTERVAL '1 hour');
 ```

+Note that, for performance reasons, it is recommended to exclude buckets that still see lots of writes.

 ---
 ## add_job() :community_function: [](add_job)